 Also, women are generally better at communicating and cooperating than men, which means that they have a lot to contribute when it comes to facilitating the smooth running of teams and productive teamwork.
 Working collaboratively and starting conversations comes more naturally to women than to men who frequently prefer to work individually, and when both elements are put together in the working environment it creates the perfect mix of approaches.

 Women Leading in Tech

 Around the globe, women remain in the minority when it comes to tech leadership.
 Currently under a fifth of all tech leaders are female.
 While this is still a small number, though, it represents an improvement over just a few years ago when there were no positive female leadership role models in the sector at all.

 Women are now better represented at the director, manager, and team leader levels, and this is especially the case in the traditionally male-dominated environment of software engineering.
 Thanks to their natural communication skills, they are well-suited to leadership, even when they are skilled at the technical side of their job.

 It goes without saying that, for women as well as men, having a career within the technology industry is a path to an exciting future.
 With so many roles available within this sector there’s something for virtually every woman to try her hand at and thanks to the fast-moving pace of developments, the opportunities are only increasing with every year.

 Recruiting and Retaining Women to Tech Positions

-It’s true that there’s quite a distance to go until women and men are equally enjoy an equal career split in the tech sector, but there have been a number of recent initiatives designed to promote the industry to girls from childhood.
+It’s true that there’s quite a distance to go until women and men equally enjoy an equal career split in the tech sector, but there have been a number of recent initiatives designed to promote the industry to girls from childhood.
 Primary-aged children are now being taught coding in the classroom, and projects have now been introduced that are tailored to meet the needs of young girls who are interested in developing their skills in this area.
-Hopefully, the positive impact of such schemes will be recognised over the next few years as more girls start to take technology-related courses and enter into the tech sector in the future.
+Hopefully, the positive impact of such schemes will be recognized over the next few years as more girls start to take technology-related courses and enter the tech sector in the future.